Breakthrough Energy Foundation

 Competitive Economics: Superior performance is their "north star."
 Applications must demonstrate that the technology can compete on cost and reliability with existing solutions—clean for the sake of clean is insufficient.
 The technology must be "affordable and reliable to reach global scale."

 20-Year Vision with Near-Term Milestones: Unlike traditional venture capital seeking 5-year returns, Breakthrough Energy invests for 20-year horizons.
-However, successful Innovator Fellows must be ready to commit full-time immediately and show concrete commercialization progress within the one-year program.
+However, successful Innovator Fellows must be ready to commit full-time immediately and show concrete commercialisation progress within the one-year programme.

-Technical Rigor: The review process involves external technical experts and deep-dive technical assessments.
-Applications succeed when they demonstrate world-class scientific credentials combined with practical commercialization pathways.
+Technical Rigour: The review process involves external technical experts and deep-dive technical assessments.
+Applications succeed when they demonstrate world-class scientific credentials combined with practical commercialisation pathways.

 Examples of Funded Projects: